andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Temptations.
 You might have heard of them.

-The soundtrack also includes favorites from Eric Church, (fellow Oklahoman) Toby Keith, Martina McBride, and the Indian Outlaw Time McGraw, among others.
-During rehearsals we listen to the soundtrack so many times that it becomes ingrained in our very beings
+The soundtrack also includes favorites from Eric Church, (fellow Oklahoman) Toby Keith, Martina McBride, and the Indian Outlaw Tim McGraw, among others.
+We listen to the soundtrack so many times that it worms its way into our subconsciousness.
+Any time I hear one of the songs from the performance my brain instinctively starts waiting for the fade-in to the next song in the piece.
+It's the same affliction I suffer with *Rumours*.

 <h4 class="article-subheader">Catharsis</h4>